xxdoc/DialogModule/README.md

 Windows Installation:

-You may optionally install the DLL to your registry, so that you may also use its functions in languages besides GML, such as VBScript and JScript, that you otherwise normally couldn't.
-Examples on how to do this may be found in the "DialogModule.dll.zip" included file, which contains the source code to the DLL, an example VBScipt file, an example JScript file. and an example Visual Basic 6 project + the Visual Basic 6 compile executable.
+You may optionally install the DLL to your registry, so that you may use its functions in languages you otherwise normally couldn't, such as VBScript and JScript.

 To install the DLL, which is NOT required for using it in GameMaker, enter this command into command prompt: